 Decorate a Mardi Gras Crown

-Grab a pack of Mardi Gras crowns and decorate them!
+Grab a pack of Mardi Gras crowns and decorate them with stickers, feathers, coloring and more!
 Talk about the meaning of the different colors (purple, green, yellow) of Mardi Gras.

 Create Mardi Gras Masks